jamesjtb/toolify/README.md

 ### compareObjects

-Test two objects, passed as arguments, for eduality.
-Can be truthy(==) by passing a third argument as true.
+Test two objects, passed as arguments, for equality.
+Optionally pass a third argument, an options object literal.
+Available options seen below:

+#### Options

+- truthy (boolean) default `false`
+  - set as `true` to use truthy comparisons (i.e. "==" vs. "===")
+- unidirectional (boolean) default `false`
+  - set as `true` to only run the comparison "one way".
+See example below labeled "unidirectional comparison" for context.

 #### compareObjects Example, full comparison